 7. Communicate your plans – let others know what you are trying to achieve.
 Develop mutually beneficial working relationships and seek ways in which you can get support to meet the goals outlined in your career plan.

 8. Enhance your employability – companies can’t promise jobs for life so it is essential to ensure that you are prepared for and anticipate change.
 Ignore gaps in your knowledge or skills to your peril!
 Continuous professional development is key to ongoing employability and it is almost a pre-requisite to ensuring you keep pace with developments in the working environment.
-Make your development make a difference to your job and your career.
+Take the steps now to future-proof your career.

 Taking action to plan your career will ensure that you are on the right track to achieving your goals.
 Make those transitions today!